jeffvance/openshift-ceph-ex/README.md

 restricted   false     []        false     RunAsAny   RunAsAny
 ```
 **Note:**
-The RHEL 7 hosts running the OSE master and OSE node can and should have selinux set to enabled (*setenforce 1*), and ... iptables / firewalld
+The RHEL-7 hosts running the OSE master and OSE node can and should have the following services enabled and running:
+* selinux (*setenforce 1*)
+* iptables(*systemctl start iptables*)
+* firewalld (*systemctl start firewalld*) Note, if you cannot start firewalld due to the service being masked, you can do a *systemctl unmask firewalld* and then restart it.

 note: when using the template, if the pvc already exists you'll see this error "Error: persistentvolumeclaims "ceph-claim-template" already exists", but the pod is still launched okay.